 For the period from August 1998 to the present, onsite air concentrations are no longer reported directly in the Quarterly Reports (RFETS 1999a-d, 2000a-c, 2001a-c, 2002a-c, 2003a,b).
 Rather, the calculated percent of the 10 mrem/y NESHAPs (40 CFR 61) annual average effective dose limit corresponding to measurements made at RFP perimeter monitoring stations are reported.
-For 1999 through 2002, the estimated percent of the 10 mrem/y dose rate realized at these locations is reported as less than 0.3% for radionuclides other than 234U and 238U.
-The contributions of uranium isotopes were subtracted from the calculated dose rates since the majority of the observed uranium appears to be due to natural soil contributions (RFETS 2003b).
+For 1999 through 2002, the estimated percent of the 10 mrem/y dose rate realized at these locations is reported as less than 0.3% for radionuclides other than U and U. The contributions of uranium isotopes were subtracted from the calculated dose rates since the majority of the observed uranium appears to be due to natural soil contributions (RFETS 2003b).
 Thus, the annual average effective dose rate estimated at the perimeter locations is 0.03 mrem/year.
-This can be converted to a ^{239,240}Pu air concentration, by assuming an effective dose factor, a breathing rate, and a fractional contribution to the dose by various radionuclides.
-In the interest of providing claimant-favorable estimates, it is assumed all of the dose arises from ^{239,240}Pu and 241Am, that 70% of the calculated dose rate is due to plutonium, and 30% is due to 241Am.
-Thus, the dose rate attributable to plutonium is estimated to be 0.023 mrem/year, and to 241Am is estimated to be 0.007 mrem/year.
-Assuming the NESHAPs dose rate calculation was done by RFETS with a 2400 m3/y inhalation rate, and effective dose rates of 1.16e-4 Sv/Bq (for ^{239,240}Pu) and 1.20e-4 Sv/Bq (for 241Am), from EPA's Federal Guidance Report 11 (EPA, 19), air concentrations can be calculated that correspond to the perimeter dose rates.
+This can be converted to a Pu air concentration, by assuming an effective dose factor, a breathing rate, and a fractional contribution to the dose by various radionuclides.
+For the purposes of this report, the following claimant-favorable assumptions are made: All of the dose arises from Pu and Am; 70% of the calculated dose rate is due to plutonium; and 30% of the calculated dose rate is due to 241Am.
+Thus, the dose rate attributable to plutonium is estimated to be 0.023 mrem/year, and to Am is estimated to be 0.007 mrem/vear.
+Assuming the NESHAPs dose rate calculation was done by RFETS with a 2400 m/y inhalation rate, and effective dose rates of 1.16e-4 Sv/Bq (for Pu) and 1.20e-4 Sv/Bq (for Am), from EPA's Federal Guidance Report 11 (EPA, 19\\), air concentrations can be calculated that correspond to the perimeter dose rates.
 These are concentrations are given as annual average values in Table 4A-2, with no corresponding maximum values available (i.e., NA).